-This is the question MY NEIGHBOR asked at the bus stop, after hearing that one of my kids was home sick (again).
+“Your kids are sick all the time!”
+MY NEIGHBOR said at the bus stop, after hearing that one of my kids was home sick (again).
+Yes

 At the time, I simply shrugged and then shrugged it off, but a few days later, when one of my kids came down with yet another illness, the question lurked in the back of my mind.
 Why were my kids sick so often?
 Was I doing something wrong?

 But quickly, my self-doubt turned to indignation.
 How dare he?!

 Do you want to know WHY MY KIDS ARE SICK all the time?
 I’ll tell you:

 Numbers matter here.
 Sure, it only takes one kid to summon sickness upon a household, but if you have multiple kids like mine, they don’t all come down with an illness at once.

 They go down slowly, one by one, days or weeks apart.
 It’s like living in the movie Final Destination, only you’re not being stalked by death—YOU’RE BEING HUNTED BY SICKNESS.